-The amount of pupil premium allocation that Old Ford Primary Academy will receive during 2017/18:
+- the amount of pupil premium allocation that Old Ford Primary Academy will receive during the financial year

-A summary of the main barriers to educational achievement faced by eligible pupils at the school:
+The main barriers to educational achievement faced by disadvantaged pupils in Old Ford Primary Academy are:

 - Pupil attainment on entry to school is exceptionally low with pupils up to 18 months below their chronological age